aysuyld/portfolio/README.md

 as FastAPI, Flask Server, Azure, and GCP.
 I am proficient in connecting to databases and performing observations using SQL queries.
 This skill enables me to make decisions based on the results obtained and to effectively utilize the data.
-I am team-oriented, have problemsolving skills, and have an open-minded approach to continuous learning
+I am team-oriented, have problem-solving skills, and have an open-minded approach to continuous learning

 ### Projects